Relative paths for tests/resources saved in ALM

 If your test's associated resources are saved with a relative path, you have the option to update these relative paths to an absolute path.
 This conversion improves the test run performance by reducing the amount of time necessary for UFT One to find the associated resources.
 We recommend that you perform this conversion unless you have a specific reason for maintaining a relative path.

-To convert your test's associated resources from a relative path to an absolute (full path), you can do the following:
+To convert your test's associated resources from a relative path to an absolute (full path):

 If your test resources are associated with a relative path, UFT One displays a warning message in the Errors pane.